Escaping a Polygon: Open Problems

 \item We conjecture that our approximation algorithms of Section~\ref{sec:O(1)} and \Section~\ref{sec:pseudoPTAS} generalize to apply in 3D as well, with a slightly worse constant in the case of Section~\ref{sec:O(1)}.
 This would nicely complement our 3D NP-hardness result of Section~\ref{sec:NPhard}.

 \item \Section~\ref{sec:pseudoPTAS} gives a pseudopolynomial-time approximation for the critical speed ratio for a polygon.
 Is this the best one can do, or is there an approximation scheme whose time depends polynomially only on the length of the description of $P$, or also on $\log \frac1\epsilon$?
+Related, we conjecture we can generalize this approximation scheme to apply to nonpolygonal shapes, such as constant-degree splines (which would include the disk).

 \item Can we determine the exact critical speed ratio for regular $n$-gons for $n > 4$?
 Our pursuer strategies for equilateral triangle (\Section~\ref{sec:triangle}) and square (\Section~\ref{sec:square}) generalize naturally, but we have been unable to find matching escaper strategies, suggesting these may not be tight.